 *Israel Travel Guides: Scroll to the bottom to head straight to my Tel Aviv city guide, North Day Trips from Tel Aviv guide, South Israel/Mizpe Ramon/Eilat travel guide, or Tel Aviv Food Guide or keep reading to see what to know and expect when visiting Israel and travel tips for Israel*

-I have visited Israel 10+ times on different types of trips, have lived in Israel in 2015 on an international program for six months, again in beginning of 2019 for 4 months and then moved to Tel Aviv Israel permanently in October 2019 (clearly I can’t get enough of Israel!).
+I have visited Israel 10+ times on different types of trips, have lived in Israel in 2015 on an international program for six months, again in beginning of 2019 for 4 months and then moved to Tel Aviv Israel permanently in October 2019 (clearly I can’t get enough of Israel!), and have now lived in Israel almost 4 years.
 This Israel travel blog will go into extensive detail on Israel travel tips from a (now) local.